blightn/socket-c-winsock2/README.md

 The solution consists of two projects (Example and Tests) with dynamic/static configurations for both x86 and x64 architectures.
 Tested on Windows Vista and above.

-You can get OpenSSL 1.1.1 using Vcpkg (https://github.com/microsoft/vcpkg).
+You can get OpenSSL 1.1.1 using [Vcpkg](https://github.com/microsoft/vcpkg/).
 With OpenSSL 3.0 hasn't been tested yet, but will probably work.

 ## Building